wang-zr12/PD-Disaggregation-Eval/README.md

 ## Status

 Archived as of 2024-12.
-All scripts run; results in `vllm_bench/results/` and `PD_bench/results/` reproduce the headline numbers.
+All pinned dependency versions in requirements.txt and the notebook's PINS dict have been bumped post-archival to track the latest stable releases of vLLM / Transformers / Tokenizers; the harness, scripts, and configuration JSON keys remain unchanged.